RosariaFini/1stMilestoneProject/README.md

 ## User Stories
 This section provide an insight into the UX process.
 The target audience for DY Projects will be new members of DY, existing members and potential employees.

+* As a user, I want to be able to find the botton to Join a membership easily, so I don't have to spend too much time going through the site in order to find it.

-* As user, I want to be able to know if there is a special offer for me, so that I can compare different offers and finally make a reasoned choice.
+* As a user, I want to be able to know if there is a special offer for me, so that I can compare different offers and finally make a reasoned choice and sign up to it easily with a click!

-* As user, I want to see a simple, visual appealing website with catchy calls to action that help me to  discover more about the product I am interested in.
+* As a user, I want to see a simple, visual appealing website with catchy visual markers that help me to discover more about the product and improve my UX.

-* As user, I want to know which benefits I will get by buying a product, so I can be satisfied with my choice.
+* As a user, I want to know which benefits I will get by buying a product, so I know if the product offer more that its competitors.

-* As user, I want to know how approachable and inclusive is the community I wish to join so I can learn a new discipline from scratch, regardless of my previous experience of age without feeling judged by teacher and fellow members.
+* As a user, I want to know how approachable and inclusive is the community I wish to join so I can learn a new discipline from scratch, regardless of my level of fitness, without feeling judged by teacher and fellow members.

-* As user, I want to find a feature that allow me to learn Yoga at my own pace and from anywhere, so it can fit better in my lifestyle.
+* As a user, I want to find a feature that allows me to learn Yoga at my own pace and from anywhere, so it can fit better in my lifestyle.

-* As user, I want to know about the different range of Yoga styles offered so I can feel intrigued to learn maybe only a style in particular and eventually decide to subscribe for that one.
+* As a user, I want to know about the different range of Yoga styles offered so I can feel intrigued to learn maybe only a style in particular and eventually decide to subscribe for that one.

-* As user, I want transparencies, I want to be able to know who are the teachers and their experience in advance, so I can develop trust in the brand.
+* As a user, I want transparency, I want to be able to know who are the teachers and their experience in advance, so I can develop trust in the brand.

+* As a user, I want there to be a comtact form fully functional, so I can get info quicker.

-* As user, I want there to be an easy way to contact the studio and easy way to book the classes, so I don't get demotivated and start looking at competitors.
+* As a user, I want there to be an easy way to book the classes so I can use my time efficiently.

+* As a user, I want to be able to subscibe to the newsletter, so I can receive news and offers.

-* As user, I want to be able to see some social media links, so I can know the brand better and get a close idea of how it would be to join.
+* As a user, I want to be able to see some social media links, so I can get to know the brand better and get a closer idea of how it would be to join.

 ## Wireframes